Distributional Instruments: Identification and Estimation with Quantile Least Squares: Literature Review

 The weak-identification phenomena in triangular models are conceptually similar but operate at the level of \emph{distributions} rather than means.
 Instead of small first-stage coefficients on $Z$ in a linear projection of $X$ on $Z$, the problem is that the instrument-induced shifts in $F_{X\mid Z}(\cdot\mid z)$ are too limited or nearly fail completeness, so the mapping from structural objects to observables is nearly singular.
 As emphasized by \citet{l19_id_zoo}, both linear and nonlinear models admit a continuum of identification strengths, ranging from strong point identification with regular asymptotics, through weak or set identification with nonstandard limits, to complete lack of identification.

 Our Q--LS estimator can be viewed as a two-step device that first maps the original instrument vector $Z$ into a scalar \emph{distributional instrument}

 and then applies conventional linear IV using $h(Z)$ in place of $Z$.
-From this perspective, Assumption~\ref{ass:QLS-relevance} is the analogue of a strong-IV condition on the \emph{generated} instrument $h(Z)$: it rules out sequences of designs in which the covariance between $X$ and $h(Z)$ drifts to zero at a $\sqrt{n}$--local rate.
+From this perspective, Assumption~\ref{ass:QLS-relevance} is the analogue of a strong-IV condition on the \emph{generated} instrument $h(Z)$: it rules out sequences of designs in which the covariance between $X$ and $h(Z)$ drifts to zero at a $\sqrt{n}$–local rate.

 We therefore do \emph{not} claim that Q--LS is generally robust in the weak-IV sense of \citet{staiger1997instrumental} or that it uniformly dominates Anderson--Rubin or conditional tests \citep[e.g.][]{andrews2019weak,olea2013robust} when instruments are arbitrarily weak.
-Rather, the contribution of our distributional relevance framework is to highlight a different margin of strength: designs in which $\Var(\E[X\mid Z])$ is small or zero, so that instruments appear weak for the \emph{mean}, may still be strong for the \emph{distribution}, with $\E[h_{\mathrm{opt}}(Z)^2]$ bounded away from zero.
+Rather, the contribution of our \emph{distributional relevance} framework is to highlight a different margin of strength: designs in which $\Var(\E[X\mid Z])$ is small or zero, so that instruments appear weak for the \emph{mean}, may still be strong for the \emph{distribution}, with $\E[h_{\mathrm{opt}}(Z)^2]$ bounded away from zero.
 In such cases, Q--LS leverages distributional variation in $X\mid Z$ to construct an effective instrument $h(Z)$ that satisfies a strong-IV condition even when the original mean-based instrument fails conventional first-stage diagnostics.

-Our notion of \emph{distributional relevance} can be viewed as specifying a “strong-instrument’’ regime for triangular models at the distributional level: it requires that $F_{X\mid Z}(\cdot\mid z)$ varies nontrivially with $Z$ in an $L^2$ sense, even when the conditional mean $\E[X\mid Z]$ is flat.
+Our notion of distributional relevance thus specifies a ``strong-instrument’’ regime at the distributional level and complements both the generative DIV approach and the classical weak-IV toolkit.
 This allows us to focus on designs where instruments may be weak for linear first stages but remain informative about the \emph{distribution} of $X$, and hence can still support identification and efficient estimation once the first stage is recast in distributional terms.